What is Trojan: The Ever Present Danger of Malware

 4. Copying files

-Some ransomware can copy the contents of a folder.
-This is particularly dangerous as it might already be transferring the information to a third party.
+A few ransomware can copy the contents of a folder.
+This is particularly dangerous because it might already be transferring the information to a third party.

 If you see any of these suspicious events happening in your computer, it’s time to run your antivirus and if that doesn’t work, to consult a professional.
 You can even use specialized software to scan this particular issue.

-What is Trojan?
+What is Trojan The Ever Present Danger of Malware?
 How to Solve the Trojan Issue

 As previously mentioned in this article, a Trojan can appear like a harmless file so it escapes detection by an antivirus.
 This is what makes Trojans particularly troublesome.
 In order to solve this scanning issue, people can use specialized software that provides forensic analysis.
 A forensic analysis software is a program which scans files in a system and tries to detect any suspicious behavior from them.
 This is different from an antivirus because antiviruses detect malicious applications based on a pre-made list created by threat labs.